AskClaireGuiot/Exercise-6---Final-assignment/README.md

 - [ ] Validate your external stylesheet (by file upload): https://jigsaw.w3.org/css-validator
 - [ ] Check your homepage is accessible (use your published website’s URL): https://wave.webaim.org
 - [ ] Check your homepage’s page performance using Lighthouse

+## Grading
+This assignment is worth 10% of your final course grade broken down as follows:
+  - 30% for HTML
+  - 40% for CSS
+  - 30% for finish (quality of content, levels of execution and finish)

+A penalty of 30% will be deducted for unstafisfactory commits.

 **Once you have completed your exercise, push your edits to GitHub and submit it in Brightspace.
 Make sure to follow the instructions in the How to Complete Your Exercises Guide.**